onegronm/design-patterns/README.md

     - Useful in graphics and windowing systems that need to run over multiple platforms.
     - When there's a need to change implementor hierarchies at design-time or runtime without breaking client code.
     - Increases complexity.
+ - ### Adapter
+   - *Converts the interface of a class into another interface the clients expect.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.*
+   - The job of implementing an adapter is proportional to the size of the interface you need to support as your target interface.
+   - Class adapters are different than object adapters.
+Class adapters subclass the target and adaptee, while with object adapter we use composition to pass requests to an Adaptee.
+Class adapters require multiple inheritance.
+   - Converts one interface to another one a client expects.
+   - An adapter wraps an object to change its interface.
+   - #### Benefits
+     -  Decouples the client from the implemented interface.
+If we expect the interface to change over time, the adapter encapsulates that change so the client doesn't have to be modified each time it needs to operate against a different interface.
+     -  Binds the client to an interface, not an implementation.
+     -  Clients can make use of new libraries and subsets without changing any code.
+   - #### Uses and drawbacks
+     - When you need to adapt an interface to one that the client is expecting.
+     - When you need to use an existing class and its interface is not the one you need.

 ## Behavioral
 - ### Strategy